LiorKogan/StreamSampler/README.md

 A [stream](https://en.wikipedia.org/wiki/Stream_(computing)) is a sequence of data elements made available over time.
 The number of elements in the stream is usually large and unknown a priori.

-A **stream sampler** extracts one or more sample sets, each with a given number of elements, from a stream.
-Each possible sample set (of the given size) has an equal probability of being extracted.
+A **stream sampler** keeps an up-to-date one or more sample sets, each has a fixed-size number of elements.
+For each sample set, each element (since the start of stream) has an equal probability of being a member of the sample set.

 A stream sampler is an [online algorithm](https://en.wikipedia.org/wiki/Online_algorithm): The size of the input is unknown, and only [one pass](https://en.wikipedia.org/wiki/One-pass_algorithm) over the stream is possible.
+The sample sets are always up-to-date.

 The following 7 unweighted [sampling without replacement](https://en.wikipedia.org/wiki/Simple_random_sample) [reservoir](https://en.wikipedia.org/wiki/Reservoir_sampling) [randomized](https://en.wikipedia.org/wiki/Randomized_algorithm) algorithms are implemented: